 It doesn't stop from there either.
 Dapper Labs announced on October 1st a partnership with the NBA called NBA Top Shots, creating a new world of digital trading cards for that are similar to the Wax Deadmau5 NFT's in that they come in packs which you can choose to unpack or keep packed, similar to physical trading cards.

-Each pack will sell for $29.99 and come in three categories: Common, Rare, and Legendary.
+Each pack will start at $9.99 and come in four categories: Common, Rare, and Legendary, and Ultimate.
 In the example of the Rare pack, 1 out of the 8 cards in each pack will be a 'Rare Moment.'
 Every pack will always contain a random set of cards, called 'Moments' with rare Moments given in rare and Legendary packs.
 Naturally, this means the rarer Moments will be more valuable overtime.

 These Moments cards are shown in cube form with the image of the athlete shown and later as a GIF of the specific Moment collected.